ievans3024/bosrewards/README.txt

       -commands (alias -cmds)
 		-requires a number
 		-removes the command at the index supplied
-		-use /rewards info <id> to find the index of a command
+		-use /rewards info <id> to find the index of a command (number on the left of the command)

       summary
 	  	-sets the summary of the reward

 	  permission (alias perm)
-	  	-sets the permission node
+	  	-sets the permission nodes
+	  	-multiple nodes may be supplied, separated by spaces

+	  +permission (alias +perm)
+	  	-adds a permission node
+	  	-only one may be supplied

+	  -permission (alias -perm)
+	  	-requires a number
+	  	-removes the node at the index supplied
+	  	-use /rewards info <id> to find the index of a node (number on the left of the node)

 /rewards give
   -gives a user points